bd/twidor/README.md

 ## Other Usage

 Hit <kbd>ENTER</kbd> at the end of a line to go to the next sentence.
-The words per minute (WPM) and average error rate (AER) are updated when the user presses <kbd>ENTER</kbd>.
+The words per minute (WPM) and average error rate (AER) are updated when <kbd>ENTER</kbd> is pressed.

-Lessons 1-7 provide a random selection of lower-case text alphabetic text.
+Lessons 1-7 each present a random set of phrases.
+The lessons progress through various subsets of the alphabet (e.g. letters a–h in lesson 1), progressing to larger subsets in later lessons.

 Lessons 8 and 9, borrowed from GNU Typist, provide longer texts with capitalization, numbers and special characters.